 The Courtyard adjacent to the Engineering Design Centre has been renovated to build a place for quiet reflection, outdoor study, group gatherings and more.
 It also incorporates a commemorative element to recognize the event and names of the 14 women killed at L’École Polytechnique in Montreal on December 6, 1989.

-The 2016 Memorial ceremony will be on November 30th, in the Memorial Courtyard.
+The Engineering Undergraduate Society, in partnership with other groups on campus, holds an annual memorial ceremony in the Memorial Courtyard.
 Below, you can find the poem and 14 stories that will be read by female student leaders.

-We encourage you to reflect on the impact gender-based violence has on our community, and invite you to attend other December 6th events on campus (see right for details).
-We also invite you to visit the memorial in the Engineering Design Centre courtyard.
+We encourage you to reflect on the impact gender-based violence has on our community, and invite you to visit the memorial in the Engineering Design Centre courtyard.

 Ghazal for the 14

-This poem was written for the 25th anniversary by Jessica Hohner, a third year computer engineering student.
+This poem was written for the 25th anniversary by Jessica Hohner, a former computer engineering student.

 I grieve twenty five years now, second-hand